COVID-19: Hospital Visitor, Patient Policies & Vaccine Information

 Please know that every patient is unique -- as is the circumstance surrounding their care.
 Our care teams will always compassionately consider those circumstances when making decisions about visitor/ family presence.

-- If you are a family member, visitor or support person, you should wear our provided face covering at all times when entering our facilities.
+- If you are a family member, visitor, or support person you will be provided a face mask when you enter the hospital.
 This protects you, our patients and our staff.
 It is required that a face mask is worn at all times (ensuring that it covers both your mouth and your nose) while in the hospital building.
 It may be removed while eating in designated locations in the hospital (not in the patient room).

 - As we are seeing cases of COVID increase, it is extremely important that mask-wearing be strictly followed, especially while inside the patient room.

 - In order to continue to protect our patients and staff, you will be asked to leave if we find that you are not wearing your mask (outside of eating in designated areas) or following the visitor policy.
 We appreciate your understanding as we continue to navigate through this pandemic.

 - When you are in our facilities, we ask that you wash your hands or use the hand sanitizer, and limit touching surfaces in patient care areas.

 - We are limiting the number of entrances to our facilities so that you can be properly screened for coronavirus symptoms.
 If you have symptoms, we will ask you to delay your visit.

 - If you have traveled to one of the areas that are listed on the PA.gov or NJ.gov websites (depending on your hospital/practice location) you will also be asked to postpone your visit.** However, our care team will always compassionately consider the circumstances of each patient and are encouraged to adjust these guidelines – particularly for end-of-life situations.

 - Vaccination with the COVID 19 vaccine will not change any of these requirements.
 Masks, social distancing and hand hygiene must continue to be used and practiced.